Root Causes

 No!
 A formal diagnosis of hypothyroidism or hyperthyroidism means that results are outside of the normal reference range.

-But, if your TSH is less than 1 mIU/L or greater than 2.5 mIU/L, this can indicate the presence of thyroid dysfunction that may be playing a role in your symptoms.
-Put another way, values outside the functional range can indicate non-optimal physiology that can cause or contribute to symptoms.
+But, if your TSH is less than 1 mIU/L or greater than 2.5 mIU/L, this can indicate the presence of thyroid dysfunction that could be playing a role in your symptoms.
+Put another way, values outside the functional range can indicate non-optimal physiology that may be causing or contributing to symptoms.

 Please understand this is a VERY simplified example.
 There are actually several additional markers that should be ordered to evaluate the health of your thyroid.
 Check out my article on thyroid testing to learn more!